siegren/phpmysql/basiclogin/README.md

 We will use phpmyadmin to create database.
 To create a database you can follow this [tutorial.](https://www.siteground.com/tutorials/phpmyadmin/phpmyadmin_create_database.htm)

-In program, my database name is "db_users" and the table name is "uuser".
+In this program, my database name is "db_users" and the table name is "uuser".
 The table has only two(2) fields, uname and password.
 Populate your database after you're done creating it.

 ##### Step 2.
 Create the files.

-After you installed the xampp, there will be a xampp folder in your drive or which ever drive you installed the xampp.
+After you installed the xampp, there will be a xampp folder in your drive C or which ever drive you installed the xampp.

 Navigate to the xampp folder and go to the folder htdocs.
 Inside the "htdocs", create a folder "basiclogin".
 Add three(3) fildes, index.php, profile.php, and login.php.